[Skip to Content]

 Any pucks that enter the stands during Toronto Marlies hockey games may be kept by the fan that catches it.
 Coca-Cola Coliseum has protective netting in place at each end of the rink, however, fans are advised to stay alert at all times as pucks may still go into the stands.

-Prayer Room
+Prayer/Nursing Room

-Our Guest Services staff are happy to personally escort individuals looking for a private space to pray during an event to an empty meeting space within our offices at Coca-Cola Coliseum.
+Our Guest Services staff are happy to personally escort individuals looking for a private space to pray or nurse during an event to an empty meeting space within our offices at Coca-Cola Coliseum.
 If you are at one of our events and need to pray, nurse, or need a quiet space please visit our Fan Services desk for assistance.

 R